openmm/openmm/docs-source/usersguide/application/02_running_sims.rst

 specify a tolerance for when the energy should be considered to have converged:
 ::

-    simulation.minimizeEnergy(tolerance=5*kilojoule/mole)
+    simulation.minimizeEnergy(tolerance=5*kilojoule/nanometer*mole)

-If you do not specify this parameter, a default tolerance of 10 kJ/mole is used.
+If you do not specify this parameter, a default tolerance of 10 kJ/nanometer mole is used.

 Second, you can specify a maximum number of iterations:
 ::